× Search

 The planning process

 Building the new community at Keenan Road requires changes to the Tauranga City Plan to rezone the land from rural to urban so housing can be developed.
 The plan change will also outline the rules that will apply to the development and guide consent decisions.
+The planning process involves mana whenua, landowner, stakeholder, and community participation (including submissions and hearings).

 The transport network